 Example 7.
 Partnership B prepares GAAP financial statements.
-In prior years, B acquired intellectual property (IP) and goodwill through several corporate acquisitions.
+In prior years, B acquired intellectual property (IP) and goodwill.
 The IP is amortizable for both U.S. income tax and financial statement purposes.
-In the current year, B's annual amortization expense for IP is \$9,000 for U.S. income tax purposes and \$6,000 for financial statement purposes.
-The goodwill is not amortizable for U.S. income tax purposes and is subject to impairment for financial statement purposes.
-In the current year, B records an impairment charge on the goodwill of \$5,000.
+In 2019, B's annual amortization expense for IP is \$9,000 for U.S. income tax purposes and \$6,000 for financial statement purposes.
+The goodwill isn't amortizable for U.S. income tax purposes and is subject to impairment for financial statement purposes.
+In 2019, B records an impairment charge on the goodwill of \$5,000.
 B must report the amortization attributable to the IP on Part III, line 21, and report \$6,000 in column (a), a temporary difference of \$3,000 in column (b), and \$9,000 in column (d).
 B must report the goodwill impairment on Part III, line 19, and report \$5,000 in column (a), a permanent difference of (\$5,000) in column (c), and \$0 in column (d).

 Example 8.
-Partnership C is a calendar year partnership that placed in service ten depreciable fixed assets in 2002.
-C was required to file Schedule M-3 for its 2007 tax year and is required to file Schedule M-3 for its 2008 tax year.
-C's total depreciation expense for its 2008 tax year for five of the assets is \$50,000 for income statement purposes and \$70,000 for U.S. income tax purposes.
-C's total annual depreciation expense for its 2008 tax year for the other five assets is \$40,000 for income statement purposes and \$30,000 for U.S. income tax purposes.
+Partnership C is a calendar year partnership that files and entirely completes Schedule M-3 for its 2019 tax year.
+C placed in service 10 depreciable fixed assets in a previous tax year.
+C's total depreciation expense for its 2019 tax year for five of the assets is \$50,000 for income statement purposes and \$70,000 for U.S. income tax purposes.
+C's total annual depreciation expense for its 2019 tax year for the other five assets is \$40,000 for income statement purposes and \$30,000 for U.S. income tax purposes.
 C treats the differences between financial statement and U.S. income tax depreciation expense as giving rise to temporary differences that will reverse in future years.
 C must combine all of its depreciation adjustments.
-Accordingly, C must report on Part III, line 25, for its 2008 tax year income statement depreciation expense of \$90,000 in column (a), a temporary difference of \$10,000 in column (b), and U.S. income tax depreciation expense of \$100,000 in column (d).
+Accordingly, C must report on Part III, line 25, for its 2019 tax year income statement depreciation expense of \$90,000 in column (a), a temporary difference of \$10,000 in column (b), and U.S. income tax depreciation expense of \$100,000 in column (d).

 Example 9.
-Partnership D is a calendar year partnership that was required to file Schedule M-3 for its 2007 tax year and is required to file Schedule M-3 for its 2008 tax year.
-On December 31, 2008.
-D establishes three reserve accounts in the amount of \$100,000 for each account.
+Partnership D is a calendar year partnership that files and entirely completes Schedule M-3 for its 2019 tax year.
+On December 31, 2019, D establishes three reserve accounts in the amount of \$100,000 for each account.
 One reserve account is an allowance for accounts receivable that are estimated to be uncollectible.
 The second reserve is an estimate of coupons outstanding that may have to be paid.
 The third reserve is an estimate of future warranty expenses.
 In its financial statements, D treats the three reserve accounts as giving rise to temporary differences that will reverse in future years.
-The three reserves are expenses in D's 2008 financial statements but are not deductions for U.S. income tax purposes in 2008.
+The three reserves are expenses in D's 2019 financial statements but aren't deductions for U.S. income tax purposes in 2019.
 D must not combine the Schedule M-3 differences for the three reserve accounts.
-D must report the amounts attributable to the allowance for uncollectible accounts receivable on Part III, line 26, Bad debt expense, and must separately state and adequately disclose the amounts attributable to each of the other two reserves, coupons outstanding and warranty costs, on a required, attached schedule that supports the amounts on Part III, line 29.
+D must report the amounts attributable to the allowance for uncollectible accounts receivable on Part III, line 26, Bad debt expense, and must separately state and adequately disclose the amounts attributable to each of the other two reserves, coupons outstanding, and warranty costs, on a required, attached statement that supports the amounts on Part III, line 30.
+D must also provide a description for each reserve that meets the requirements for Part III, line 30, discussed earlier under Required statements for Part II, line 22, and Part III, line 30.
+In this example, an acceptable description for warranty costs would be "Future Warranty Expense Reserve."